 She was awarded a CAAP grant in 2011, a Visual Arts Fellowship from the Illinois Arts Council in 2007, and was the recipient of a Rockefeller fellowship in 2002.

-She serves on Mayor Rahm Emanuel’s Cultural Advisory Council, the Mayor’s Sculpture Committee, and was on Emanuel’s Arts Transition Team.
-She is on the boards of SNAAP (Strategic National Art Alumni Project) and the Streb Dance Company.
+She served on Mayor Rahm Emanuel’s Cultural Advisory Council, Sculpture Committee, and Arts Transition Team.
+She is on the advisory board of the Streb Dance Company.